 For the ultimate in personal style, check out this elopement!
 The groom wore a pink suit and the bride rocked two different and amazing looks 🙂

 This can be *anything*.
 Come couples incorporate a hand fasting ceremony, or making a special wine blend to be enjoyed on your anniversary, or blend remade candle wax for a special candle (to be lit later on).
 Or you can think totally outside the box- play a game or put on fake tattoos.
 If there’s something that’s special to the two of you, make that a unity ceremony.

 And let me be super duper clear: *any music you want.* So yeah, you can use Canon in D. But if that’s not your thing you can use the music from Lord of the Rings.
 Or Gregory Alan Isokov.
 Or Led Zeppelin.
 Or Phish.
-Whatever music you love you can play that during your ceremony (or during a first dance after).
+That’s the beauty of this elopement idea- whatever music you love you can play that during your ceremony (or during a first dance after).
 You can play that song as you take in the gorgeous surroundings and the fact you are there with your love- and then in the future whenever you hear that song it will transport you back to that moment instantly.
 Gah I get chills just thinking about it.

 Going for a wander 🙂 Gah this is so much fun to do when you get to your elopement location.
 I like to fall back during this time and just let my couples explore.
 Take time to absorb your surroundings, check out areas that look fun, climb on rocks, or even just sit, breath, and take it all in.
 This doesn’t have to be a posed thing- this is truly a time for you to wander around together and really enjoy this special place you’ve chosen to get married in.
 The posed photos can come later.
 First- you explore 🙂